 Perhaps the perfect method to stop the issue is through effective training.
 Work extra hard on the commands ‘no,’ ‘come,’ and ‘leave it.’
 Whenever the dog holds unwanted things in his mouth, you just say the command ‘leave it’ or ‘No,’ and it leaves immediately.

-Gary Landsberg, DVM, DACVB, and Debra Horwitz, DVM, DACVB suggested that teaching your four-legged friend to come to you for a treat once he eliminated, is a simple exercise that will help your dachshund develop a practice to run towards you for a delicious tidbit.
+Gary Landsberg, DVM, DACVB, and Debra Horwitz, DVM, DACVB suggested that teaching your four-legged friend to come to you for a treat once he is eliminated, is a simple exercise that will help your dachshund develop a practice to run towards you for a delicious tidbit.
 It might be a little challenging in the beginning, but with patience, the dog stops going towards the stool and will get habituated.

 · Environmental management methods